Silver Thread Scenic Byway

 The railroad bed and trestle of a bridge owned by the Denver and Rio Grande Railroad that once spanned the canyon still remain at this site.
 When the line was abandoned, timbers from the bridge were removed and used to build a school in Gunnison.
 The road to this area is steep and may not be accessible to all cars.

-Alferd Packer Massacre Site
+Alferd Packer Massacre Site (CLOSED)

+This site is no longer open to the public and the interpretive signs have been moved to the Hinsdale County Museum.
+Guided Alferd Packer tours will be hosted by the Hinsdale County Historical Society.
 In the winter of 1874, Alferd Packer led five under prepared prospectors into the wilderness.
 Two months later, Packer emerged alone, looking suspiciously well-fed.
 He later confessed to killing one crazed man in self-defense and eating the remains of his five companions in order to survive.
 He was eventually convicted and imprisoned until 1901.
 His victims are memorialized at this site.

 Lake San Cristobal Overlook